mdsdsardar/ecr/README.md

 The AWS CLI is installed and configured in the runner environment.
 This is essential as all subsequent AWS operations, including ECS deployments, are managed via the CLI.

 **Capture Previous Task Definition:**
-Before making any changes, the pipeline captures the current ECS task definition.
+Before making any changes, the pipeline captures the current ECS task definition ARN.
 This allows for easy rollback in case of deployment failures, ensuring minimal disruption to the application.

 **Deploy to ECS Test/Sanity Environment:**
 The pipeline deploys the new Docker images to an ECS Test or Sanity environment.
 This intermediate step allows for thorough testing and validation of the changes before they are released to production.